Sweden: Economic and Political Overview

 Note : (E) Estimated data

-Agriculture represents 1.3% of the Swedish GDP and employs around 2% of the workforce (World Bank, latest data available).
+Agriculture represents 1% of the Swedish GDP and employs around 2% of the workforce (World Bank, latest data available).
 The main agricultural products are grains (particularly oats, wheat, barley, and rye), potatoes and other root crops, vegetables, and fruits, as well as dairy products, meat and wood.
 While production exceeds domestic consumption, a significant amount of food needs to be imported due to a lack of crop variety.
 Sweden has a wealth of natural resources: forests, iron, lead, copper, zinc and hydroelectric energy.
-The country has 3 million hectares of agricultural area and almost 28 million hectares of forest area (FAO), with a total of 58,218 agricultural holdings (data Swedish Board of Agriculture - 2022).
+The country has 3 million hectares of agricultural area and almost 28 million hectares of forest area (FAO), with a total of 58,218 agricultural holdings (data Swedish Board of Agriculture).
+In 2024, the index of agricultural labour productivity increased by 22.5% y-o-y (data EU Commission).

-The industrial sector contributes 22.6% of GDP and employs 18% of the workforce.
+The industrial sector contributes 23.3% of GDP and employs 17% of the workforce.
 It is dominated by groups such as Volvo, Saab, Ericsson, ABB, AstraZeneca, Electrolux, Ikea, H&M, etc. Sweden's main manufacturing activities are steel, automotive, chemical, forestry, industrial machinery and equipment, automation and food processing equipment.
-The World Bank estimates that the manufacturing sector alone accounts for 13% of GDP.
+The World Bank estimates that the manufacturing sector alone accounts for 14% of GDP.
 The new technologies and biotechnologies sectors are also of significant importance in the economy.
+According to figures from Statistics Sweden, total orders in industry decreased by 2.9% year-on-year in 2024, with manufacturing orders losing 2.7%.

-The tertiary sector, driven by telecommunications and IT equipment, employs 80% of the active workforce and contributes 64.8% of GDP.
-The banking sector is comprised of a total of 121 banks, including 41 commercial banks, 33 foreign banks, 45 savings banks and two cooperative banks; moreover, it employs around 2% of the workforce, accounts for 4.5% of GDP and contributes to 10% of the corporate taxes revenue (European Banking Federation).
-The travel and tourism industry is also important to the Swedish economy: according to the latest data from Visitory, between January-October 2022 registered accommodation sales reached SEK 32.2 billion, marking an increase of EUR 17.3 billion from the previous year, with the country receiving almost 6 million arrivals from foreign tourists (+21.1% year-on-year).
+The tertiary sector, driven by telecommunications and IT equipment, employs 81% of the active workforce and contributes 65.2% of GDP.
+The banking sector is comprised of a total of 124 banks, including 42 commercial banks, 36 foreign banks, 44 savings banks and two cooperative banks; moreover, it employs around 44,500 people, accounts for 5% of GDP and contributes to 10% of the corporate taxes revenue (European Banking Federation).
+The travel and tourism industry is also important to the Swedish economy: in 2023, Sweden received 7.53 million international tourists, marking a 1% increase compared to pre-pandemic levels.

 Source: World Bank, Latest data available.